Copy of Social Innovation Fellow.png

 About Me

-In the fourth grade, my school held the Scholastic book fair, an event where students could purchase the books that were featured in the Scholastic Book Club.
-With money from my mom, I purchased the first book in The Babysitters Club series.
-The story of four girls starting their own business captivated me and started my lifelong love of reading.
-After reading Kristy's Great Idea, I convinced my mom to buy the subscription for the series, where every month the next three books in the series would be delivered to me.
 My love of reading eventually evolved into wanting to write stories, whether they were fiction or stories about topics that I cared about.
 It's been a long and circuitous journey to my becoming a writer.
 Although my day job is in philanthropy and I have also been organizing with community-based organizations, my passion is telling stories.
 I view my writing as a way to advocate for justice for marginalized communities and to center the experiences of Black women and girls.
-My site serves as a portfolio of my writing and a destination for my thoughts and musings on the subjects that I'm passionate about: social justice, books, writing, music, and food.
+My site serves as a portfolio of my writing and a destination for my thoughts and musings on the subjects that I'm passionate about: social justice, books, music, and food.

 Hire Me!